 P.S.: I love lower body training.

 This little section doesn’t really have anything informative to say.
 It’s just a little information about how I feel about pulling and squatting, and the history behind why these two lifts matter to me and my idea of strength.
 You can skip it if you’d like.

 My first day at the gym was about as bad as you could expect.
 I could do about a dozen strict pushups, no pullups, and my squat form was so terrible that I couldn’t hit depth and regularly fell back on my ass every single time I attempted to squat without raising my heels.
 I can’t even remember what my back was doing.
-The idea of squatting in general seemed absolutely alien to me.
+The idea of squatting, in general, seemed absolutely alien to me.
 Weeks of hitting machine after machine helped me improve a little bit, but my squat was always terrible.
-On top of all that, I was forbidden from touching the barbells until I turn 16.

 Eventually, for several reasons, going to the gym was no longer an option.
 I started training in my backyard like every young man generally does when they get hooked on the high of training.
 But I still couldn’t squat for shit.